-Welcome to my website!
-I am a PhD candidate in Neuroscience at Brown University.
-My research focuses on sensory processing, and I work in the lab of Carlos Aizenman.
-In particular, I am developing the Xenopus laevis tadpole into a multi-level model for studying multisensory processing.
+I completed my Ph.D. in neuroscience at Brown University in May 2018.
+My research focused on sensory processing, and I worked in the lab of Carlos Aizenman.
+In particular, I developed the Xenopus laevis tadpole into a multi-level model for studying multisensory processing.
 For more information, check out my summary for a lay audience and my detailed explanations for other neuroscientists.

 Image: Friday Harbor, Washington, where I spent 2 weeks at the Summer Workshop on the Dynamic Brain hosted by the Allen Brain Institute and the University of Washington.